JetBrains/Qodana/topics/linters.md

 Linters you can try right now:
 * [Qodana IntelliJ](about-qodana-intellij.md)&nbsp;&mdash; all 'smarts' from IntelliJ IDEs
 * [Qodana Clone Finder](about-clone-finder.md)&nbsp;&mdash; code duplication detection across different projects
+* [Qodana License Audit](about-license-audit.md)&nbsp;&mdash; third-party licenses compatibility verification as well as black-listing and white-listing

-Check the linter you want to try to and follow the guidelines!
+Check the linter you want to try and follow the guidelines!